sagar-ahuja/LoanCalculator/README.md

 An HTML based Cucumber Report is generated and the link to access it is available in the Console window after the test run.
 Navigate at the bottom of the Console messages to find Cucumber reports link which looks like - https://reports.cucumber.io/reports/<uuid>

+**NOTE: Kindly check your Java compiler settings in case you encounter Java/compiler specific issues...**